PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 }
 ~~~

-Delete function is called at the wrapper class destructor, thus, there are not any memory leaks.
+Delete C API function is called at the wrapper class destructor, thus, there are not any memory leaks.
 There is [copy_semantic](https://github.com/PetrPPetrov/beautiful-capi/tree/master/examples/copy_semantic)
 example which demonstrates this lifecycle semantic.